wazuh/wazuh-documentation/source/amazon/use-cases/vpc.rst

 Create VPC
 ++++++++++

-If one VPC is created the ``rule id 81000`` will apply and an alert will be generated as shown below:
+If one VPC is created, the ``rule id 81000`` will apply and an alert will be generated as shown below:

 +------------------------------------------------------------------------+
 |**Definition of rule 81000**                                            |